wurmlab/genomicscourse/2017/practicals/reference_genome/assembly.md

 ---

-## Preparation
+## Set up directory hierarchy to work in

 Start by creating a directory to work in.
 Drawing on ideas from [Noble (2009)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424 "A Quick Guide to Organizing Computational Biology Projects") and others, we recommend following a [specific convention](http://github.com/wurmlab/templates/blob/master/project_structures.md "Typical multi-day project structure") for all your projects.

-For example, create a main directory for this section of the course (e.g., `~/2016-10-03-reference`), and create relevant subdirectories for each step (e.g., first one might be `~/2016-10-03-reference/results/01-read_cleaning`).
+For this, create a main directory for this section of the course (`~/2016-10-03-reference_genome`), and create relevant `input` and `results` subdirectories.

-[We similarly recommend](http://github.com/wurmlab/templates/blob/master/project_structures.md) that you log your commands in a `WHATIDID.txt` file in each directory.
+For each step that we will perform, you should:
+ * have input data in a relevant subdirectory
+ * work in a relevant subdirectory

+And each directory in which you have done something [should include a `WHATIDID.txt` or `WHATIDID.md` file](http://github.com/wurmlab/templates/blob/master/project_structures.md) in which you log your commands.

+Being disciplined about this is *extremely important*.
+It is similar to having a laboratory notebook.
+It will prevent you from becoming overwhelmed by having too many files, or not remembering what you did where.
 ---

 ## Sequencing an appropriate sample